Agents / Standard term

 Builder example

-Tool use is the single capability that separates a chatbot from an agent.
-Every real-world action your AI product takes flows through a tool call, which makes this the most important place to put guardrails.
-Validate the arguments before running any function (the model can hallucinate parameters), limit which tools each workflow can access (a summarization task should not be able to send emails), and log every tool call separately from the conversation so you can audit what actually happened.
+Every real-world action your AI product takes flows through a tool call, making this the most important place for guardrails.
+Validate the arguments before running any function (the model can hallucinate parameters).
+Limit which tools each workflow can access (a summarization task should never send emails).
+Log every tool call separately from the conversation so you can audit what actually happened.

 The user says, 'Book Sarah for Tuesday afternoon.'
 The model proposes a calendar-create call with attendee, time, title, and timezone.